stachowskitim/FLOWSS/README.md

 flowss.py
 ```

 In this case, FLOWSS uses a dose rate for the G1 beam line at the Cornell High Energy Synchrotron Source.
-A custom dose rate can be used (calculated perhaps from RADDOSE-3D (Bury 2018) in Grays/second (Gy/s)) by specifying the -b parameter:
+A custom dose rate can be used (calculated perhaps from RADDOSE-3D (Bury et al., 2018) in Grays/second (Gy/s)) by specifying the -b parameter:

 ```
 flowss.py -b 300